-Figure T.9 shows the real discount rates used by participating insurers rounded to the nearest 0.5%, both this year (winter 2019-2020, displayed as 2019) and last year (winter 2018-2019, displayed as 2018).
-For those using a fixed real discount rate, the most commonly used real discount rate was 0% per annum, with one insurer using a slightly positive real discount rate, and four insurers using a slightly negative real discount rate.
-The range of real discount rates used was between -1.0% per annum and +1.5% per annum.
-There has been a slight downward shift in real discount rates when compared to last year.
+Figure T.9 shows the real discount rates used by participating insurers rounded to the nearest 0.5%, both this year (winter 2020-2021, displayed as 2020) and last year (winter 2019-2020, displayed as 2019).
+For those using a fixed real discount rate, the most commonly used real discount rates were 0% and -0.5% per annum, with one insurer using a slightly positive real discount rate, and five insurers using a slightly negative real discount rate.
+The range of real discount rates used was between -1.0% per annum and +1.5% per annum, and the distribution has remained broadly the same since our previous survey.